Fired when a network request has finished and its details are available to the extension.

 Parameters

-Function that will be called when this event occurs.
-The function will be passed the following arguments:
+The function called when this event occurs.
+The function is passed this argument:

 request